Comparison

 -o filled.pdf

 You get a filled PDF back.
-No API key, no signup.
+No API key or signup needed for the first 100 calls per IP each month — or run the same call in the browser via the playground.
 The full reference for the endpoint is in the fill-form docs.

 Frequently asked